 In addition to these advancements, it’s also crucial to consider factors like the economics of gas turbine repair versus replacement, as well as protecting against stress corrosion cracking which can greatly impact the lifespan of turbine spare parts.

-Furthermore, it’s worth noting that specific turbine models such as the GE Frame 5 gas turbine require specialized attention due to their unique characteristics.
+It’s worth noting that specific turbine models such as the GE Frame 5 gas turbine require specialized attention due to their unique characteristics.
 Understanding these nuances is essential in turbine repair efforts, as it allows us to effectively address issues that may arise during their operation.

 In the next sections, we’ll look at other ways we can use technology to manage turbine spare parts better